Doctor and nurse discussing the differences between ketamine and esketamine with their patient

 The Difference Between Ketamine and Esketamine

-by | Feb 14, 2023 | Blog
+by | Sep 2, 2024 | Blog

 If you’ve been keeping up with the latest developments in mental health treatments, you’ve probably heard about ketamine and esketamine.
 These two drugs have been gaining much attention for their potential use in treating depression and other forms of mental illness.
 But what’s the difference between these two medications?
-In this article, we’ll explore the difference between ketamine and esketamine, and how they’re used in clinical settings.
+In this article, we’ll explore the difference between ketamine and esketamine and how they’re used in clinical settings.

 What is Ketamine?